tomasonjo/diffbot-kg-chatbot/README.md

 1. Set environment variables in `.env`.
 You can find the template in `.env.template`

-3. Start the docker containers with
+2. Start the docker containers with

 ```
 docker compose up
 ```

+3. Open you favorite browser on `localhost:3000`

 ## Contributions